25 Cheap Finger Foods for Your Super Bowl Party

 Beans are cheap and filling, which makes this dip a good option for large, hungry crowds.
-A classic seven-layer bean dip recipe from McCormick can be adapted to what's on hand and customized to taste.
+A classic seven-layer bean dip recipe can be adapted to what's on hand and customized to taste.
 It doesn't even have to be seven layers -- a dish of flavorful refried beans with some hot sauce on top does the trick.

 Guacamole is a favorite at parties, and one of the most nutritious options in a sea of fried and fatty foods.
 Using larger Dominican avocados, which are a brighter green and have smoother skin than Mexican Hass avocados, cuts costs.
 Or shop an ethnic market for good prices on Hass avocados a few days before the guac is needed, ensuring they have time to ripen.

 This classic party platter has stuck around for a reason: It satisfies with minimal effort and cost.
 A few types of cheese, such as a block of cheddar, a small wheel of queso fresco, and a wedge of brie, along with a box of crackers makes an easy snack centerpiece at any party.